 Consider combining hidden beach visits with nearby attractions: Playa Ancha and Playa de la Sal are near Casares village (worth an afternoon exploring the white village architecture).
 Playa de los Toros is roughly 30 minutes from Estepona's old town.
 Playa de las Arenas is right next to La Duquesa marina — grab lunch there afterwards.

-Our favourite pattern: a morning at Playa Chica (5-minute walk from our apartment) or Playa de los Toros (15-minute drive), followed by afternoon exploring the village, followed by early evening tapas and wine back in Sabinillas.
+Our favourite pattern: a morning at Playa Chica (5-minute drive from our apartment) or Playa de los Toros (15-minute drive), followed by afternoon exploring the village, followed by early evening tapas and wine back in Sabinillas.
 The beaches deliver peace; the villages deliver culture and food.

 For more on Sabinillas itself and what makes our corner of the coast special, read our complete guide to Sabinillas.
 And if you want to explore the broader western coastline, our guide to the best beaches near Estepona covers the full stretch and how to navigate it.